Koheron/koheron-server/doc/kmake.md

 ```
 then open the file `devices/ks_dev.frag` and edit the fragment related to the new command.

-3- Compile KServer and that's it !
+3- Compile the server and that's it !

 ### Create a new device